makaroni4/lingo-letter/README.md

 * 🇮🇹 Italian
 * 🇵🇹 Portuguese

-:warning: Lingo Email is a browser-only app.
+:warning: Lingo Letter is a browser-only app.
 You'll need to set **your own OpenAI API key**.

 ## Contributing